EmuDeck/emudeck.github.io/docs/emulators/steamos/flycast.md

 * When playing arcade games through Flycast, the `Select` button will no longer open the `Quick Menu`.
 For arcade games specifically, the `Select` button is mapped to `Insert Coin`.
 For Dreamcast games, the `Select` button is mapped to the `Quick Menu`
 * When playing arcade games through Flycast, `STEAM` + `DPad Right` will no longer `Fast Forward`.
 For arcade games specifically, `STEAM` + `DPad Right` is mapped to `Insert Card`.
 For Dreamcast games, the `STEAM` + `DPad Right` button is mapped to `Fast Forward`

+Flycast also comes with a `EmuDeck - Steam Deck Light Gun Controls` intended to be used with light gun games.
+To use this profile, apply it manually.
+For instructions, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile).

 ***

 ## Flycast Tips and Tricks